TencentARC/ArcNerf/docs/metric.md

 - use_mask: eval on mask area only.
 False here.

 ## MaskPSNR
 Child of PSNR.
 Only eval masked area.
+Separate this so you can eval PSNR/MaskPSNR at the same time.
 - use_mask: Set to True

 ## SSIM/MaskSSIM